Introduction to Safeguarding

 Please remember to bring your Eventbrite ticket on the day.

 If you fail to attend a course you have booked on without cancelling your place via your Eventbrite account no refund will be given.

 To view or change your booking in any way (such as cancelling your place) you must setup an Eventbrite account.

 The email address you use to set up your account must be the same you used when originally booking the course.

 Make sure your email address is correct or you will not receive any of the course information or notifications.

-If you need any information then contact our business support team by:
+If you need more information please contact our business support team:

 - Email: email@example.com